gyrofx/lawn-mower-remote-upgrade/README.md

-# Lawn Mover Remote Control UpgraA0
+# Lawn Mover Remote Control Upgrade

 This repository contains the code for the remote control upgrade of a Wiper Blitz lawn mover.